miromannino/miro-windows-manager/README.md

 Here comments from the users, just as reviews.

+> I can’t thank you enough for you windows management Spoon.
+It’s *the* best window manager for Mac OS out there.
+>
+> &mdash; Jacopo

 > it's something I have been looking for all my life!
 It is really intuitive and ingenious once you see the magic it can do.
 >
 > &mdash; [rxng](https://github.com/miromannino/hammerspoon-config/issues/1)